ECONOMIC DEVELOPMENT

 What is Economic Development?

 Economic development is about helping the local economy grow in a healthy and sustainable way.
-This can mean supporting small businesses, helping new businesses open, creating jobs, and making sure people can live and work in the community.
+It includes supporting small businesses, helping new businesses open, creating jobs, and making sure people can live and work in the community.
 It considers all aspects of the local economy for residents, tourists and businesses.

 What Economic Development can look Like:

-Economic development can take a wide range of avenues.
-It may look like anything from: helping entrepreneurs get started to supporting workforce housing, or attracting new employers.
-Revitalizing downtown areas, improving the relationships with our Indigenous communities, improving access to training, and advocating for policies that support local businesses and workers.
+Economic development can take many forms.
+It may include supporting entrepreneurs as they get started, investing in workforce housing, and attracting new employers.
+It also involves revitalizing downtown areas, strengthening relationships with Indigenous communities, expanding access to training, and advocating for policies that support local businesses and workers.

 Economic Development at the Fernie Chamber